Wild Lens Jethro

 Restrooms: Rely on the nice bathrooms inside the main exhibits building.
 There is another restroom at the very end of the trail, but it is frequently closed, so do not count on it.

 If you want to grab a bite before or after your visit, I highly recommend the Athens Boathouse Bar and Grill.
 It is literally one minute away, located right on the lake to keep the aquatic theme going.
-It is one of my favorite spots in Athens—their fish tacos and the Marina Burger are excellent.
+It is one of my favorite spots in Athens—with pleasant outdoor seating right on the Athens lake and delicious fish tacos and burgers.

 Photography Tips